balerter/balerter/README.md

 end
 ```

-Also you can to write tests!
+Also, you can to write tests!

 An example: